cert-manager/website/content/docs/tutorials/getting-started-aks-letsencrypt/README.md

 cmctl inspect secret www-tls
 ```

-And finally, when the new SSL certificate has been issued, you can restart the web server to use the new SSL certificates:
+And finally, when the new certificate has been issued, you must restart the web server to use it:

 ```bash
 kubectl rollout restart deployment helloweb